Reuxbite/Project-Nirv/src/content/blog/chicken-egg-consulting-report.md

 **Strategic implication:** Early CAC appears irrational when evaluated in Year 1 isolation.
 It is rational only as an investment in future network effects and margin improvement.
 Traditional CFOs trained in SaaS will reject this model.

-**[INSERT CHART D: DoorDash Cohort - Contribution Margin Over Time, showing negative Year 1, inflection point in Year 2, then accelerating positive contribution.
-Include payback period markers.]**

 ### 4.2 Asymmetric Churn and Expectation Failure

-When you acquire users on one side of the marketplace at cold start (when \(N_j\) is low), they experience a poor network.
+When you acquire users on one side of the marketplace at cold start (when $N_j$ is low), they experience a poor network.
 This causes:

 1. **Immediate churn:** High expected surplus is negative; users exit
 2. **Negative word-of-mouth:** Bad experiences spread, raising effective CAC for later cohorts
 3. **Death spiral:** Supply churns due to lack of demand; demand churns due to lack of supply

-**Empirical evidence** [20]:
+**Empirical evidence**:

 Cohorts acquired at different points in the platform lifecycle show dramatically different retention: